 The information architecture defines the overarching relationship between the areas of your website.
 The point here is to organise everything in a user-centric way so that it can inform your sitemap.
 Your audience personas will directly inform this phase.

 Drawing on the relationships defined by your new information architecture, your sitemap lays out all of your pages to demonstrate their hierarchy.
 Here, you can label each page according to its goals, content and functionality.

 The end result is a clear visual representation of the new website’s layout, which can then be refined, challenged and improved.

 Wireframes are a visual representation of the user interface of the new website design.
 They don’t usually contain branding or logos.
-Instead, they are a simple and cheap way to sketch out which elements will be added to the pages and where.
-The reason they should be designed after the content is that layout should be dictated by the content – not the other way around.
+Instead, they are a simple and cost effective way to sketch out which elements will be added to the pages and where.
+As well as content hierarchy, it will inform content production, demonstrating rough word counts for best fit.